jkuhnregnier/hacking-resources/health/rsi.md

 ## How I overcame it
 - Stuck to the pomodoro technique: 25 minutes of intense work, followed by 5 minutes of pause.
 - Exercised more often - for me swimming worked as a miracle
+- Some stretching and short exercises during the breaks